US STOCKS-Wall Street rises on upbeat earnings as Fed looms

 By Medha Singh and Devik Jain

-July 29 (Reuters) - Wall Street’s main indexes rose on Wednesday as a slew of positive earnings updates and hopes for a dovish tone from the Federal Reserve overshadowed concerns about next steps for the government’s coronavirus support plan.
+July 29 (Reuters) - U.S. stocks rose on Wednesday as a slew of positive earnings updates and hopes for assurances of continued support from the Federal Reserve overshadowed concerns about next steps for the government’s coronavirus support plan.

-Advanced Micro Devices Inc jumped 12% after the chipmaker raised its full-year revenue forecast.

-AMD shares were among the top boosts to the benchmark S&P 500 and the Nasdaq.
-The Philadelphia chip index rose 1.1%.
+Advanced Micro Devices Inc jumped 12.4% after the chipmaker raised its full-year revenue forecast.
+Its shares were among the top boosts to the S&P 500 and Nasdaq.

 Of the 163 S&P 500 firms that have reported results, 79.1% have surpassed a low bar of quarterly profit expectations, according to Refinitiv IBES data.

-Recent data pointed to a possible slowdown in business and hiring as infections spiked in southern and western U.S. states, and deaths from the novel coronavirus approached 150,000 in the country on Wednesday.
+Recent data pointed to a possible slowdown in business and hiring as several U.S. states reimposed restrictions after a spike in COVID-19 infections, while deaths in the country caused by the disease surpassed 150,000 on Wednesday.

 Investors will keep a close watch on how the U.S. central bank addresses these economic risks at the end of a two-day policy meeting.
 The Fed’s statement is expected at 2 p.m.
 ET (1800 GMT), which will be followed by Chair Jerome Powell’s press conference.